Magnon-Mediated Pairing and Isotope Effect in Iron-based Superconductors: Introduction

-An important fact about the pnictides is that they exhibit a $(\pi,0)$ antiferromagnet but they are metallic, nonetheless.
-Metallicitiy in the presence of such order implies that some states at the chemical potential remain ungapped.
+An important fact about the pnictides is that they exhibit $(\pi,0)$ antiferromagnetism but they are metallic, nonetheless.
+Metallic behavior in the presence of such order implies that some states at the chemical potential remain ungapped.
 Whether the magnetism arises from local or weak-coupling physics is currently not resolved\cite{hassan}.
 However, models in both of these extremes are problematic.
 For example, pure spin models such as the $J_1$-$J_2$ model\cite{si, sachdev, jph} which rely on a fine-tuning of the nearest and next-nearest neighbor exchange interactions are clearly incomplete as they describe insulators.
 At the other extreme, weak-coupling scenarios based on nesting\cite{Dong,McGuire,Vild} are also problematic because the monoclinic distortion\cite{Cruze, Vild} that precedes the magnetically ordered phase in the pnictides shifts each half-filled band away from the perfect nesting condition by an amount related to the crystal field splitting.
 Regardless of which model is used, it must at least account for the experimental fact that local magnetic correlations exist above the ordering temperature as evidenced\cite{local} by the temperature dependence of the peak-to-peak linewidth and g factor in electron spin resonance studies on LaFeAsO$_{1-x}$F$_x$.
-The simplest scenario that is consistent with this physics is a two-orbital model in which an itinerant band of electrons hybridizes with a set of local moments residing on the other level.
+The simplest scenario that is consistent with this physics is a two-orbital model in which an itinerant band of electrons hybridizes with a set of local moments.
+The itinerant and local moments reside on two orthogonal levels.
 In a previous paper\cite{WPA}, we have shown that the multi-orbital physics of the Fe-As interactions reduces to an effective two-orbital model.
 The itinerant-localized dichotomy arises from the difference in the p-d character of the two levels.
 While the p-d hybridization in this model appears as a tuning parameter, it was found\cite{WPA} that a hybridization of 0.8eV was needed to explain the magnitude of the magnetic moment.
-This value of the hybridization is consistent with the only available\cite{hybridization} experimental estimate.
-A further key prediction of this work is that aside from the moment lying in the $a-b$ plane, a residual moment lies along the $z-$axis with a magnitude of $0.06\mu_B$, as found experimentally\cite{Garcia}.
+This value of theb hybridization is consistent with the only available\cite{hybridization} experimental estimate.
+A further key prediction of this work is that aside from the moment lying in the $a-b$ plane, a residual moment lies along the $z-$axis with a magnitude of $0.06\mu_B$, as found experimentally\cite{McGuire}.
+In addition, recent neutron scattering experiments\cite{neutron} have inferred from the spin-wave spectrum that the magnetism in CaFe$_2$As$_2$ is indeed caused by a complicated mixture of localized and itinerant physics consistent with the model proposed recently\cite{WPA}.